yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Distributed systems become much harder if there is a risk that nodes may "lie" (_byzantine fault_).

 A system is _Byzantine fault-tolerant_ if it continues to operate correctly even if some of the nodes are malfunctioning.

-* Aerospace environments
+- Aerospace environments
-* Multiple participating organisations, some participants may attempt ot cheat or defraud others
+- Multiple participating organisations, some participants may attempt to cheat or defraud others

 ## Consistency and consensus